SwiftPackageIndex/PackageList/README.md

 * The packages all compile without errors.
 * The packages JSON file is sorted alphabetically.

-**Note:** There's no gatekeeping or quality threshold to be included in this list.
-As long as the package is valid, and meets the above requirements, we will accept it.
+**Note:** There's no gatekeeping or quality threshold to be included in the [Swift Package Index](https://swiftpackageindex.com).
+As long as packages are valid, and meet the requirements above, we will accept them.